NadjibSb/HashCode19-Geekster-Team/README.md

 ● the number of tags in S i but not in S i+1
 ● the number of tags in S i+1 but not in S i .

-For example , for the slide transition from S 1 to S 2 , we know that the tags are [garden, cat] for S 1 , and [sel e, smile, garden] for S 2 :
+For example , for the slide transition from S 1 to S 2 , we know that the tags are [garden,cat] for S 1 , and [sel e, smile, garden] for S 2 :
 ● The number of common tags is 1 → [garden]
 ● The number of tags in S 1 , but not is S 2 is 1 → [cat]
 ● The number of tags in S 2 , but not in S 1 , is 2 → [sel e and smile]